vsaddr-github/triplets/README.md

 Here is approximate workflow

 Suppose SD card with the images is mounted as E: drive.
-The card's switch is in R/O mode for the safety of the pictures The destination folder where images will be placed is defined in awk script.
+The card's switch is in R/O mode for the safety of the pictures

+The destination folder where images will be placed is defined in awk script.

+File c:\temp\cr.txt should is required and must have one single empty line - all we need is carriage return in this file.

 # In DOS window run: